 If you have any questions, feel free to contact the NYU Shanghai Academic Advising Office:

-Professor Yiqing Lu serves as the Co-Coordinator for the Business Honors Program Class of 2018 based at NYU Shanghai.
-She is Assistant Professor Faculty Fellow of Finance at NYU Shanghai.
+Professor Dan (Christina) Wang and Professor Ye (Wendy) Jin serve as the Co-Coordinators for the Business and Economics Honors Program based at NYU Shanghai.
+Professor Wang is Assistant Professor of Finance at NYU Shanghai, and Professor Jin is Assistant Professor of Economics at NYU Shanghai.